reopenpilot/openpilot-archive/README.md

 ------

-**FrogPilot** is a fully open-sourced fork of openpilot, featuring clear and concise commits striving to be a resource for the openpilot developer community.
+**FrogPilot** is a fully open-sourced fork of openpilot, featuring clear and concise commits striving to be a resource for the openpilot developer community!
 It thrives on contributions from both users and developers, focusing on a collaborative, community-led approach to deliver an advanced openpilot experience for everyone!

 openpilot vs **FrogPilot**
 ------